Our Family Trip To France

 • Getting the iPad loaded up

 Monkey is pretty good in the car, but we need to make sure he’s entertained.
-I’m also going to get some car games to keep him amused when he’s bored of watching cartoons.
+I’m also going to get some car games to keep him amused when he’s bored with watching cartoons.

 • Being prepared to stop and take a break